Home » Insights » Why Use WordPress as a Decoupled CMS?

 1. Decoupled is Unhackable

-WordPress is a huge target for hackers, simply because it powers a large percentage of websites.
-Third party plugins, and even WordPress itself, normally have to be updated regularly to keep your site safe for you and your customers.
+WordPress is a massive target for hackers, simply because it powers a large percentage of websites.
+Third-party plugins, as well as WordPress itself, typically require regular updates to keep your site secure for you and your customers.

-A headless site has 2 seperate parts: your Wordpress site, which is your content editor, and the visual part.
-This visual part is the one Joe Public sees and is totally seperate from your site.
+A headless site consists of two separate parts: your WordPress site, which serves as your content editor, and the visual part.
+This visual part is the one Joe Public sees and is separate from your site.
 It can’t be affected by any of these concerns.
-You can even protect your WordPress from being visible or accessible by anyone except you, and people can still see your website.
+You can even protect your WordPress site from being visible or accessible to anyone except you, while still allowing people to view your website.

 2. Decoupled is fast

-Right now, every time someone comes to your website WordPress spins into action.
+Right now, every time someone comes to your website, WordPress spins into action.
 This takes time that can sometimes be measured in seconds.
-For a few visitors who are on a fast broadband connection located in the same country your WordPress site is hosted, this isn’t a problem.
+For a few visitors who are on a fast broadband connection located in the same country as your WordPress site is hosted, this isn’t a problem.

 But what if you want to gain business from people on slower networks, for instance, on their mobiles?
 What if your customers are sometimes abroad, either on holiday or they’re based outside of the UK?
-It is likely you don’t realise this, but you are very likely losing business because of this.
+Likely, you don’t realise this, but you are very likely losing business because of this.

-A Decoupled website serves content extremely quickly because they are not visiting a WordPress site.
+A Decoupled website serves content extremely quickly because it does not visit a WordPress site.
 That saves a lot of time.
-The servers we use to host Decoupled sites are built and managed by Amazon Web Services and so are also extremely fast, and minimise the speed of delivery at every opportunity.
-This gives you freedom to deliver far more immersive user experiences without losing out on potential customers.
+The servers we use to host Decoupled sites are built and managed by Amazon Web Services, and are also extremely fast, minimising the delivery speed at every opportunity.
+This gives you the freedom to deliver far more immersive user experiences without losing out on potential customers.

 3. Decoupled is resilient